(Compound details obtained from ChemIDplus Advanced,1 Treatment Action Group website,2 and ClinicalTrials.gov3,4)

 Location: United States

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of multiple lexgenleucel-T on levels and CD4 counts.8
+Purpose: The purpose of this study was to evaluate the safety and effectiveness of multiple lexgenleucel-T on levels and .8

-Selected Study Results: Results published in the Blood journal showed that infusions of lexgenleucel-T were associated with decreases in viral load after a of ART.
+Selected Study Results: Results published in the journal Blood (2013) showed that infusions of lexgenleucel-T were associated with decreases in viral load after an of ART.
 After lexgenleucel-T infusions, CD4 counts increased; however, during ART treatment interruption, participants’ CD4 counts decreased significantly from compared to participants who did not undergo treatment interruption.
 The infusions of lexgenleucel-T were found to be safe with no treatment-related serious side effects.9

 Study Names: (1) VRX496-USA-05-002; NCT00131560 and (2) VRX496-USA-05-002-Rollover; NCT00622232

 Status: These studies are ongoing, but not recruiting participants.